gaurav1780/comp1010practicalClassMaterial/week 10 - custom-built arraylist/practicalCustomBuiltArrayLists.md

 ### Advanced 3

-Modify the method `getUniqueValues` so that it returns an `ArrayList` of items that appear only in a single sub-list.
+Modify the function `getUniqueValues` so that it returns an `ArrayList` of items that appear only in a single sub-list.

 Items from within a sub-list should appear in that order.